Crushingly Delicious Jordanian Food That You MUST Try

-Sumac is made from dried berries and is used for flavouring food with a kind of lemon/lime flavour, as a dye and as a medicinal plant.
-One traditional flat bread, manakish/manquish/managish (depending where you are!) features za’atar mixed with olive oil and spread onto the flat bread dough before baking.
-Sometimes a white cheese like feta is added to make this extra-tasty.
+Sumac is made from dried berries and is used for flavoring food with a kind of lemon/lime flavor, as a dye and as a medicinal plant.
+One traditional flatbread, manakish/manquish/managish (depending where you are!) features za’atar mixed with olive oil and spread onto the flatbread dough before baking.
+Sometimes a white cheese like feta is added to make this extra tasty.

 Breakfast is the most important meal of the day, they say and that’s true, especially if you have a day of exploration and adventures ahead of you.
 In Jordan, breakfast is usually a hearty meal, guaranteed to see you through any climbing or hiking you might have planned for the day.

 The exact meal varies from region to region, plus I am sure there are those who wake up and grab a bowl of cornflakes just as most Brits don’t actually eat a traditional English fried breakfast every day.